ruivieira/blog/content/introduction-isolation-forests.md

 Title: Introduction to Isolation Forests
-Date: 2018-08-03 23:05
+Date: 2018-10-30 21:05
 Thumb: https://ruivieira.github.io/images/isolationforests/bst_steps.png

 *Isolation Forests* (IFs), presented in Liu *et. al* (2012), are a popular algorithm used for outlier classification.
 In a very simplified way, the method consists of building an ensemble of
 *Isolation Trees* (ITs) for a given data set and observations are deemed anomalies if they have short adjusted average path lengths on the ITs.

 ITs, which will be covered shortly, have several properties in common with a fundamental data structure: the [Binary Search Tree](https://en.wikipedia.org/wiki/Binary_search_tree) (BSTs).
 In a very simplified way, BSTs are a special instance of tree structures where keys are kept in such an order that a node search is performed by iteratively (or recursively) choosing a left or right branch based on a quantitative comparison (*e.g.* lesser or greater).
 Node insertion is performed by doing a tree search, using the method described previously, until reaching an _external node_, where the new node will be inserted.
-This allows for efficient node searches, since, on average, half the tree will not be visited.
-To illustrate this, assume the values $x=[1, 10, 2, 4, 3, 5, 26, 9, 7, 54]$ and the respective insertion on a BST.
+This allows for efficient node searches since, on average, half the tree will not be visited.
+To illustrate this assume the values $x=[1, 10, 2, 4, 3, 5, 26, 9, 7, 54]$ and the respective insertion on a BST.
 The intermediate steps would then be as shown below.

 ![](images/isolationforests/bst_steps.png)

-One of the properties of BSTs is that, with randomly generated data, the path between the root node and an outliers will typically be shorter.
+One of the properties of BSTs is that, with randomly generated data, the path between the root node and the outliers will typically be shorter.
 We can see from the illustration below that, with our example data, the path length for (say) 7 is twice the length than for the suspicious value of 54.
 This property will play an important role in the IF algorithm, as we will see further on.

 ![](images/isolationforests/bst_path_length.png)

 ## Isolation Trees

 Since ITs are the fundamental component of IFs, we will start by describing their building process.
-We start by defining $t$ as the number of trees in the IF, $\mathcal{D}$ as the training data (contained in a $n$-dimensional feature space, $\mathcal{D} \subset \mathbb{R}^n$) and $\psi$ as the subsampling size.
+We start by defining $t$ as the number of trees in the IF, $\mathcal{D}$ as the training data (contained in an $n$-dimensional feature space, $\mathcal{D} \subset \mathbb{R}^n$) and $\psi$ as the subsampling size.
 The building of a IT consists then in recursively partitioning the data $\mathcal{D}$ by sampling (without replacement) a subsample $\mathcal{D}^{\prime}$ of size $\psi$.
-We then build an isolation tree $\mathcal{T}^{\prime}$ with this subsample (in order to later add it to the isolation forest $\mathcal{F}$).
-This process is repeated $t$ times.
+We then build an isolation tree $\mathcal{T}^{\prime}$ with this subsample (in order to later add it to the isolation forest $\mathcal{F}$) and the process is repeated $t$ times.

-To build an isolation tree $\mathcal{T}^{\prime}$ from the subsample we proceed as follows: if the data subsample $\mathcal{D}^{\prime}$ is indivisible, a tree is returned contained a single _external node_ corresponding to the feature dimensions, that is, $n$.
+To build an isolation tree $\mathcal{T}^{\prime}$ from the subsample we proceed as follows: if the data subsample $\mathcal{D}^{\prime}$ is indivisible, a tree is returned containing a single _external node_ corresponding to the feature dimensions, $n$.
 If it can be divided, a series of steps must be performed.
-Namely, if we consider $Q = \lbrace q_1,\dots,q_n\rbrace$ as the list of features in $\mathcal{D}^{\prime}$, we select a random feature $q \in \mathcal{D}^{\prime}$ and a random _split point_ $p$ such that
+Namely, if we consider $Q = \lbrace q_1,\dots,q_n\rbrace$ as the list of features in $\mathcal{D}^{\prime}$, we select a random feature $q \in Q$ and a random _split point_ $p$ such that
 $$
 \min(q) < p < \max(q), \qquad q \in Q.
 $$
 Based on the cut-off point $p$, we filter the features into a BST's left and right nodes according to
 $$
 \mathcal{D}_l := \lbrace \mathcal{D}^{\prime} : q \in Q,  q<p\rbrace \\